Yusuf-EMU/ENGVk/README.md

 # Vk
-A vukan based game engine indev
+A vukan based game engine indev, its not a good game engine, but it has a realy optimized cleanup function!